sous-chefs/iis/README.md

 - `pool_identity` - the account identity that they app pool will run as
 - `pool_username` - username for the identity for the application pool
 - `pool_password` password for the identity for the application pool
+- `start_mode` - Specifies the startup type for the application pool - default :OnDemand (:OnDemand, :AlwaysRunning) - optional
+- `auto_start` - When true, indicates to the World Wide Web Publishing Service (W3SVC) that the application pool should be automatically started when it is created or when IIS is started.
+Default is true - optional
+- `load_user_profile` - This property is used only when a service starts in a named user account. - Default is false - optional
+- `disallow_rotation_on_config_change` - The DisallowRotationOnConfigChange property specifies whether or not the World Wide Web Publishing Service (WWW Service) should rotate worker processes in an application pool when the configuration has changed. - Default is false - optional

 ### Example